legowiifun/Geometry-Dash-Unlisted-Objects-in-Editor/README.md

 # UnlistedObjectsinEditor
-If, for some reason, you want to enable unstable objects, paste this after line 26 of mod.json:
+If, for some reason, you want to enable unstable objects, replace line 26 of mod.json with this:

-		, "removeUnstable":{
-			"name": "Remove unstable blocks",
-			"description": "Removes blocks that are likely to cause the game to crash.
-I do not recommend turning this off", "type": "bool",
-			"default": true,
-			"enable-if": "activate"
-		},

-Then enable the commented lines of code 74 and 521 in main.cpp.
+	"one-of": [ "only nonreplicable objects", "all stable objects", "no secret coin", "unstable objects" ],

 This is nearly guaranteed to cause the game to crash when entering the level editor.